 The Importance of High Quality Content in SEO

 When it comes to Search Engine Optimisation, content is vital.
-Although there are over 200 factors which can effect where your website ranks, having high quality content is one of the most important.
+Although there are over 200 factors which can affect where your website ranks, having high quality content is one of the most important.
 With Google constantly updating their algorithms to ensure that top ranking sites are those containing the most relevant, high quality information, it’s now more important than ever to ensure that the content of your website has a high quality score.

 So what is a ‘Content Quality Score’?